MattisBeck/kindle-to-anki/README.md

    }
    ```

-   > 💡 **Priority**: The script checks the environment variable first, then falls back to the config file.
+   > 💡 **Priority**: The script checks the .env file first, then falls back to the config file.

 5. **Copy Kindle Database**:
    - Copy `vocab.db` from your Kindle to `put_vocab_db_here/` folder